cnsuhao/engine1/docs/Markdown/Interface.md

 @endsecreflist

 The enumerations for compartments available is found in the PulsePhysiologyEngine.h file.
-As these are programatic enumerations, you can use the auto-complete feature of your favorite programming IDE to view these enumerations as you code.
+As these are programmatic enumerations, you can use the auto-complete feature of your favorite programming IDE to view these enumerations as you code.
-The engine discritizes it's compartments into enumerations based on fluid type and equipment.
+The engine discretizes it's compartments into enumerations based on fluid type and equipment.
 Here is a list of the various enumerated compartment names:

 @secreflist
  @refitem LiquidCompartmentTable  "Chyme"